IBIC/neuropointillist/README.md

 `--covariates covariatefile.csv  --mask mask.nii.gz --model code.R  [ -p N | --sgeN N] --output output`
 `--debugfile outputfile `

+If a file called `readargs.R` exists that sets a vector called `cmdargs`, this file will be read to obtain the arguments for `npointillist` instead of taking them from the command line.
+This is intended to make it a little easier to remember the long lists of arguments.

 File inputs that are supported are nifti files. _Cifti, and mgz files will be supported in the future.
 Alternatively, the user should also be able to supply a CSV file with the data in it, for other types of neuroimaging analysis that might not conform to this model._ The file type is determined simply by the extension (.nii = cifti, .nii.gz = nifti, .mgz is vertex surface).

 `--set1`, `--set2`, ..`--set5`